gokriznastic/gradient-descent-linear-regression/README.md

 # Classifier Used

-Linear Regression, Stochastic Gradient Descent; both codes were written from scratch were used to predict the energy output for the given dataset.
+*Linear Regression* using *Stochastic Gradient Descent*; both codes were written from scratch were used to predict the energy output for the given dataset.